 Cool and enjoy!

-How to Serve Keto Cornbread Muffins
+How to Serve Low Carb Cornbread

 I highly recommend serving your keto muffins with butter because cornbread always tastes better with butter!
 If you want to take these cornbread muffins to the next level, I suggest making my Maple Pecan Butter.
 It’s completely keto-friendly and is ridiculously good!